Quick Answer

 How to Filter Out Reposted Jobs on LinkedIn

-HideJobs Deep Scanner addresses the reposted jobs problem by working with LinkedIn's own repost indicators.
+HideJobs Deep Scanner automates this by detecting and badging all reposted jobs at once.
 Open the HideJobs filters panel and click "Go Scan" on the Deep Scanner filter.
 This opens the Deep Scanner panel where you can select "Reposted" and click "Start Scan" to begin detecting reposted jobs in your search results.

 The scanner goes through your search results and identifies any job that LinkedIn has marked with a "Reposted X days ago" label.
 It adds a visible black badge to each reposted job card and saves them to your Scan History with the job title and company name.